masonturpin/socviz/socviz.md

 ![](socviz_files/figure-markdown_github/unnamed-chunk-12-2.png)

 Next is some nifty dplyr to set up the intro to Cleveland dotplots.
 One thing not addressed at this point is how to get counts into a table using summarize\_if().
+They aren't necessary for the purposes of this book, but I like having them in a table to check that my summaries make sense (this concept really messed me up in an interview a couple months ago).
 I had to find a surprisingly complicated workaround, and I'm left wondering why there isn't a simpler way.

 ``` r
 counts <- organdata %>%